 Amy Hawthorne is the Deputy Director for Research at the Project on Middle East Democracy.

-Amy Hawthorne is a Soref research fellow at The Washington Institute.
+Amy Hawthorne is a Soref fellow at the Washington Institute.